BruhMann22/emotionreader/readme.md

 ## Running this project

+1. Turn on the nano, go into putty, log in a nvidia, type:

+  mkdir -p ~/nvdli-data

+  echo "sudo docker run --runtime nvidia -it --rm --network host \
+    --volume ~/nvdli-data:/nvdli-nano/data \
+    --device /dev/video0 \
+    nvcr.io/nvidia/dli/dli-nano-ai:v2.0.2-r32.7.1" > docker_dli_run.sh

+    chmod +x docker_dli_run.sh

+    ./docker_dli_run.sh

-1. Log in to the Jupyter Lab website, open the classification_interactive.ipynb, dataset.py, utils.py, and all the folders.
-Then run all cells except for the last one, and then click on all the 3 different categories, set epoxy to 10 for each, and train.
+    Then enter nvidia as the password, copy the link given in the first row, and paste it into a new tab.
+Then type dlinano to log in to the Jupyter Lab website.
+Open the classification_interactive.ipynb, dataset.py, utils.py, and all the folders.
+Then run all cells except for the last one in the classification_interactive.ipynb, and then click on all the 3 different categories, set epoxy to 10 for each, and train.
 Then test it out!
 2. All libraries are automatically downloaded in the code.

 [Demonstration video, I had to do YouTube because StreamLabs made my computer glitch](https://www.youtube.com/watch?v=Vn3zC-feVJA)